 We need better methods to detail the feature and functionality of open source network equipment.
 Enterprises know their own requirements, but they have a difficult time choosing equipment.
 For example, if they need 20,000 flows, what type of hardware and software system do they need?

-In the open source networking industry, we need things like number of flows, size of buffer, throughput, MPLS labels, and amount of memory.
+In the open source networking industry, we need things like the number of flows, size of the buffer, throughput, MPLS labels, and amount of memory.

 Creating Experts That Can Build White Boxes

 This is a sea change.
 In the past, people were more focused on developing hardware or software expertise, not necessarily both.
 Your internal team may be experts in networking technology, hardware from major vendors such as Cisco or Juniper, and the OS specific to each vendor.
 Or they may be experts at building great software to use the network.

 A move to white box and open source will require expertise in both hardware and software.
 It will involve retraining your existing staff.
 Although your current staff may not have extensive experience with white box and open source networking, the basics are the same and they can be retrained for the new architecture.
 To prepare for the change, businesses need to begin pilot deployments and use the information from those pilot deployments to identify skills gaps.
 Using this information, they can start programs to train their staffs in 2016.